 charge a fee of $90 per year.
 In Pinellas County GED students will be

 charged $30 per term (3 terms per year).
 Payments can be made in your GED

 classroom with cash, checks or money orders (made payable to Workforce

 From Florida Department of Education

-GED Testing Service® is releasing a new version of the GED® Test on January 1, 2014.
+GED Testing Service® has released a new version of the GED® Test on January 1, 2014.

 Scores from the 2002 Series Will Not be combined with scores for the new assessment.

-Candidates who do not complete the current series will have to meet the requirements of the new test, starting January 1, 2014.
+Candidates who have not complete the 202 GED Test Series will have to meet the requirements of the new test, starting January 1, 2014.